Flowtally

 How many trade items a mixed logistics unit contains.

-Each field starts with an Application Identifier, a short numeric prefix that says what the next field means.
-The symbology underneath is Code 128; a special FNC1 character marks the data as GS1-formatted.
-The human-readable line under the bars must say exactly what the bars encode.
+Each field starts with an Application Identifier, a numeric prefix that says what follows.
+The symbology underneath is Code 128; the human-readable line under the bars must say exactly what the bars encode.
+Source: GS1 General Specifications.

 At the door